zsparal/api-documentation/source/oauth/application-fees.rst

 Enabling application fees
 -------------------------
 In order to enable charging application fees with your app, you must first register to become an app developer.
+This can be done from the `Dashboard <https://www.mollie.com/dashboard/developers/applications>`_.
 Then, `contact <https://www.mollie.com/en/contact/>`_ our support department to have charging application fees on your account enabled.